|529 A||Victorian Posthumanism||Taylor||MW 9:30-11:20|

-A graduate survey of (the period of) American literary modernisms (1900 to WW II), placing representative works in relation to literary culture and social context.
-Topics covered include nationalism, migration, race, gender, and the impact of the visual arts on literary modernism, as well as the relation between modernity/ modernization (social, economic, and technological transformation) and modernism (revolution in literary style): to what extent is modernism the emblematic modern style?
-If this is the case, what motivates the persistence of “obsolete” styles (such as realism) during the so-called modernist period?
-The course will consider concept such as the non-synchronicity of the contemporaneous (Bloch), the idea of alternative modernities, and the significance of location/space as well as history.
+A graduate survey of (the period of) American literary modernisms (1900 to WW II), with an emphasis on fiction, placing representative works in relation to literary culture and social context.
+Topics covered include nationalism, migration, race, gender, and the impact of the visual arts on literary modernism, as well as the relation between modernity/ modernization (social, economic, and technological transformation) and modernism (revolution in literary style): what does it mean to say that modernism the emblematic modern style?
+How productive are established references to modernism as (rhetoric of) rupture?
+What motivates the persistence of “obsolete” styles (such as realism) during the so-called modernist period?
+The course will consider concepts such as alternative modernities, represented by the baroque/neobaroque, peripheral modernism, as well as the significance of geopolitical location parallel to history.

 |537 A||American Fictions of Violence (w/Engl 452)||Schloss||MW 10:30-12:20|